Coruja-Dev/smart-contracts-auditing-homework/challenges/1-Guess-the-number/README.md

 ### Identified Vulnerabilities
 1. **Vulnerability Description**: Visible answer
    - **Location**: Line 4
-   - **Impact**: Monetary lost
+   - **Impact**: Monetary loss
-   - **Explanation**: An attacker may check the correct answer by simply reading the contract, since the number is defined statically on the code without any security measures, such as criptography.
+   - **Explanation**: An attacker may check the correct answer by simply reading the contract, since the number is defined statically on the code without any security measures, such as cryptography.
-   - **Recommended approach**: Depending on some requirements, there could be more than one aproach:
+   - **Recommended approach**: Depending on some requirements, there could be more than one approach:
      - **if the number needs to be static**:
        - **use off-chain salt**:
          - ```solidity